 - major projects.

 Adam Lane, Chief Financial Officer

 As Chief Financial Officer, Adam Lane is responsible for:

 - pay services

-As head of our People and Capability unit, Bronwen is responsible for:
+As Director of the People and Capability unit, Tina is responsible for:

 - people services including recruitment and industrial relations